orlandoacevedo/GAML/README.md

 ## Installation
 -----
 ```
-pip install GAML (still under development, so please install from the source codes)
+pip install GAML (still under development, so please install from the source code)
 ```
 or
 ```